NibuTake/PyDEA/_docs_src/index.rst

 ..
-PyFrontier documentation master file, created by sphinx-quickstart on Sat Jul 30 21:30:23 2022.
+Pyfrontier documentation master file, created by sphinx-quickstart on Sat Jul 30 21:30:23 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.